Do you grind your teeth?

 There are several types of treatment options for patients who grind their teeth.
 Treatment for teeth grinding will vary from patient to patient, depending on the cause and condition of your oral health.
 Dr. Thompson will recommend appropriate dental treatment to repair any damage that may have occurred and to address your symptoms.

-- Splint therapy/night guard: this is a conservative treatment method worn at night to prevent tooth grinding.
+Splint therapy/night guard: this is a conservative treatment method worn at night to protect the teeth from grinding.

 For more complex cases or situations where teeth are damaged, we may recommend a restorative procedure to bring the bite back into proper alignment and prevent teeth grinding and its effects.
 Resolving teeth grinding will improve your dental health and your daily quality of life if you have been suffering from discomfort or difficulty chewing.
 The goal of your treatment is to restore and maintain your oral health.